-Despite logs being good natural insulators, don’t make the mistake of thinking you’ll automatically have an energy efficient log cabin.
+Despite logs being good natural insulators, don’t make the mistake of thinking you’ll automatically have an energy-efficient log cabin.

-For more information on insulating your log cabin, how to place your log cabin and the effects this can have on the efficiency read staying warm in your log cabin.
+For more information on insulating your log cabin, how to place your log cabin, and the effects this can have on the efficiency read staying warm in your log cabin.

 Log Walls Settle and Shrink

-It is normal for log homes to settle and shrink slightly, even the ones that have been built with kiln dried logs.
+It is normal for log homes to settle and shrink slightly, even the ones that have been built with kiln-dried logs.

 As moisture is lost from the log, the log walls will settle and shrink, causing the logs to crack or ‘check’.

 It is therefore important to use appropriate finishes, caulking and sealant to allow this movement to happen.
-If your log home isn’t sealed properly, and your logs start to check, you log cabin could quickly become energy inefficient, and you may experience air leakage.
+If your log home isn’t sealed properly, and your logs start to check, your log cabin could quickly become energy inefficient, and you may experience air leakage.